javierpal/Phaser-Improved-Virtual-Joystick/README.md

     }
 ```

-That's it, now you have a virtual joystick for your movile games!! :D.
+That's it, now you have a virtual joystick for your mobile games!! :D.

 This code is Totally Free.